 Each enclosure is constructed with eight to ten foot high nine-gauge chain link fencing with three to four foot ground wire as dig guards.
 They range from a quarter acre to one acre in size per pack.
 When the packs are well adjusted to their environment/enclosure, they tend to feel at home and do not wish to escape.
 Establishing a “home” environment is key.
 W.O.L.F. works very hard to group animals together that are well suited and to make sure they have suitable space to avoid uncomfortable situations.

 Due to the facility’s challenging location, W.O.L.F. is able to utilizes only a fraction of its available acreage.
-We are in the process of looking for a new location where we can maximize our efforts.
+We are in the process of developing a new location where we can maximize our efforts.

 Unfortunately, due to strict area restrictions, we are not open to the general public.